Artist Abramovic attracts new stares in film

 NEW YORK Marina Abramović, the performance artist who became a cultural phenomenon when she gazed silently at audience members at her acclaimed New York retrospective two years ago, has now allowed herself to be the subject of study.

-The Serbian-born Abramović told Reuters the MoMa exhibit changed her life and helped define her life's mission: "To teach the public to get to their own (spiritual) centers."
+The Serbian-born Abramović told Reuters the MoMa exhibit changed her life and helped define her life's mission: "To teach the public to get to their own (spiritual) centres."

 "Since I was young, I always had a very strong sense of purpose.
 This is more clear now than ever.
 This is why I gave everything else up.
 I have no marriage, no anybody, no children, no family, only one brother who lives in Belgrade."